angseung/Res-DualNet_V2/README.md

-# LITNet: A Light-weight Image Transform Net for Image Style Transfer
+# LiMENet: Improving the Inference Time of Neural Networks on CPU Through Discrete Walsh-Hadamard Transform

 ## Descriptions
 This is a PyTorch implementation of ***LiMENet: Improving the Inference Time of Neural Networks on CPU Through Discrete Walsh-Hadamard Transform*** in review on the IJCNN 2023.